Raff vs Railway: VM Control or Developer PaaS? (2026)

 Raff gives you the server.
 Railway gives you the deployment workflow.

-That sounds simple, but it affects nearly every decision: debugging, scaling, cost, observability, portability, security, and how much your team needs to know about Linux.
+That affects nearly every decision: debugging, scaling, cost, observability, portability, security, and how much your team needs to know about Linux.

 Compute and Runtime